industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 <p align="center"><kbd><img src="graphics/08StartSimulation.PNG" /></kbd></p>

 - Now Go back to the IE Data Service app and create a new ‘Child Asset’ in the three point menu (red marked).
+- Now select the newly created child asset
 - On the right side you have the option to add multiple variables to your asset (green marked)
 - Now Select the previously defined adapter (blue marked)
 - Add all six variables by selecting the checkboxes and save the configuration

 <p align="center"><kbd><img src="graphics/09AddTagsToDataService.PNG" /></kbd></p>

+- The selected tags are now saved in the data service and can be used for the Anomaly Detection app
+- To configure the Anomaly Detection app you have to continue with the [Installation.md](docs/Installation.md)